- Solicitors For Business

 Testicular torsion is a very painful condition in which the blood supply to the testicles is suddenly cut off.
 This is usually a result of the testicle twisting, which can be caused by strenuous exercise and results in the spermatic cord - which supplies blood to the testicles - becoming badly twisted.

 The injury primarily affects adolescent boys and infants and is most common between the ages of 12 and 16.
 However, it can happen at any age - even before birth, while the baby is in the womb.

 If testicular torsion is identified appropriately and surgery is undertaken quickly enough, it is usually possible to save the affected testicle.
 However, if there is a delay in diagnosis or in providing treatment, the tissue of the testis can die and become necrotic, meaning the patient will require an orchidectomy to remove the testicle.

 A failure to correctly diagnose testicular torsion can have a huge impact on your life, potentially affecting fertility.

 Signs that you may be suffering from testicular torsion can include:

 - Severe pain in one of the testicles causing nausea and vomiting

 - Pain in the abdomen

-Strenuous exercise is one of the main causes of testicular torsion.
+Strenuous exercise and injuries to the testicles are among the main causes of testicular torsion.
 However, in many cases it can happen for no apparent reason, with cold temperatures and rapid growth of the testicles during puberty among the factors known to play a role.

-Those at greater risk, however, can include boys born with an abnormally loose spermatic cord, and the condition can develop following injury to the testicles.
-You may also be at greater risk if you have a history of undescended testicles, which is when both testicles are not in the scrotum at the time of birth.
+The risk of torsion is greater among boys born with an abnormally loose spermatic cord, as well as those with a history of undescended testicles, wherein both testicles are not in the scrotum at the time of birth.